-EIL is however concerned with the continuing costly and time consuming requirements of the draft ID Determination released by the Commission, particularly the increase in compliance and audit costs associated with respect to low level inputs such as all unplanned fault data being provided in ID.
+EIL continues to be concerned with the costly and time consuming requirements of the Information Disclosure (ID) Determination which was released by the Commission in October 2012.
+In particular, the increase in compliance and audit costs associated with respect to low level inputs such as all unplanned fault data being provided in ID.
 A high level outputs based approach to ID, supplemented with data requests, would satisfy the data requirements of the Commission to meet their responsibility of monitoring and analysing the performance of electricity lines businesses.

-Audit costs for EIL are forecast to reach \$100,000 in 2013 and were in the region of \$30,000 before the commencement of the current regulatory environment.
+Audit costs for EIL were in excess of \$90,000 for 2012 and 2013, costs that were in the region of \$30,000 before the commencement of the current regulatory regime.

-The Company is very concerned about the Commission's work on related parties.
-We anticipate changes will result in cost increases and eliminate efficiency gains from the various joint ventures structures that have been put in place for commercial and geographical reasons in Southland.
+EIL is also concerned about the constricting impact of the related party section of the Commission's ID Determination on its ability to carry out its commercial and arms-length activities, particularly the PowerNet network management joint venture with The Power Company Limited.
+There is a risk that the changes will result in cost increases and eliminate efficiency gains from the various joint venture structures that have been put in place for commercial and geographical reasons in Southland.